fenxu/azure-powershell-docs-prod/README.md

 # azure-powershell-docs-prod

-Find the TOC and the index files aling with the MD for all powershell reference.
+Find the TOC and the index files along with the MD for all powershell reference for Azure.